Arrests after India bridge collapse kills more than 130

 MORBI: Nine people were arrested Monday in connection with the collapse of a pedestrian bridge in western India that killed at least 137 people, police said.

-The bridge, which had reopened days earlier after months of renovation, collapsed on Sunday evening, sending hundreds tumbling into the river in Prime Minister Narendra Modi’s home state of Gujarat.

-Authorities said nearly 500 people were celebrating the last day of the Diwali festival on and around the nearly 150-year-old suspension bridge when supporting cables snapped.
+Crowds at the site had been celebrating the last day of the Diwali holiday.

-CCTV footage showed the structure swaying – with a few people apparently deliberately rocking it – before it suddenly gave way.
+CCTV footage showed the nearly 150-year-old structure swaying -- with a few people apparently deliberately rocking it -- before it suddenly gave way.

-The walkway and one fence crashed into the Machchhu river, leaving the other side dangling in mid-air as people fell into the water in the dark.

-“I saw the bridge collapse before my eyes,“ said one witness who worked all night on rescue efforts, without giving his name.
+“We were all standing on the bridge together when it violently shook and crashed suddenly.
+I heard screams and a loud thud and then there was silence.
+Then slowly cries and screams,“ survivor Madhvi Ben, 30, told AFP.

+Ben said one of his legs was “entangled in a steel rope”, leaving him almost entirely submerged and struggling to break free.

 One local MP, Kalyanji Kundariya, told media he had lost 12 family members in the accident, including five children.